Our Board of Trustees

 Tinuke spent 20 years with Motorola after qualifying as a Chartered Accountant with BDO Stoy Hayward in London.
 Her time with Motorola spanned international operations including a 2 year assignment in Dubai, UAE where she was Corporate Finance Manager for Middle East operations.

-Tinuke has supported a number of children’s charities in the past and decided to get more hands on involved with her local school and joined Home-Start Westminster in 2015.
+Tinuke has supported a number of children’s charities in the past and decided to get more hands on involved with her local school and joined Home-Start WKCHF in 2015.

 Uwa is family law barrister called to the Bar in 2012 with a master’s degree in Advanced Child Protection.
 After an established career in family law at the self-employed Bar, she has spent the last two years working in Local Authority Children’s Services legal departments advising on child protection and safeguarding.
 She is currently the Interim Team Manager of a busy team in Essex.